ADHD and Autism

 What is Autism?

-Autism, or Autism spectrum disorder (ASD) affects how a person perceives the world and interacts with others.
-The term "spectrum" in Autism spectrum disorder refers to the wide variation in strengths and challenges possessed by each Autistic person.
+Autism, or autism spectrum (ASD) affects how a person perceives the world and interacts with others.
+The term "spectrum" in Autism spectrum refers to the wide variation in strengths and challenges possessed by each Autistic person.
 Autism is present from birth and influences the development of the brain in areas related to social interaction and communication skills.
 Learn more about Autism here.

 What is ADHD?